Shopping Links

 Plot Synopsis

-Scrap Iron City is a city of scavengers below the mysterious floating city of Zalem.
-Among the residents is a kindly and highly skilled cyber doctor, Ido.
+Scrap Iron City is a rusty hive of scavengers below the mysterious floating city of Zalem.
+Among the residents is a kind and highly skilled cyber doctor, Ido.
 One day, scavenging the mountain of scrap dropped by Zalem, he finds what's left of a young cyborg girl--and she's still alive.
 He rebuilds her body, and, since she has no memory, gives her a name--Gally--and a new life as a sort of daughter for him.
-However, Ido isn't quite what he seems, nor is Gally, when she discovers that her calling is to become a Hunter-Warrior--a bounty hunter for The Factory--which she mysteriously has the skills for.
-But Scrap Iron City is a brutal place, and before long she and the hardworking young Yugo that she takes a liking to are trapped in the web of corruption of a Factory boss Vector and an old flame of Ido's, Chiren.
+However, Ido isn't quite what he seems, nor is Gally, when she discovers that her calling is to become a Hunter-Warrior--a bounty hunter for The Factory--which she inexplicably has the skills for.
+But Scrap Iron City is a brutal place, and before long she and the hardworking young lad Yugo are trapped in the web of corruption of Vector, a Factory boss, and Chiren, an old flame of Ido's.

-Originally titled Gunnm, the US release of the animated incarnation is dubbed "Battle Angel" after VIZ's alternate title for the comics, which I refuse to use (though I admit it's not at all inappropriate).
-The animated version only retells a compact part of Kishiro's sprawling epic story, yet manages to feel self-contained and conclusive at the end without seriously altering the plot.
-The tightly written story is neither oversimplified nor confusingly dense, so it can be enjoyed entirely on its own or as a more reserved retelling of the comic version.
+The US release of the anime is dubbed "Battle Angel" after VIZ's alternate title for the manga, which I refuse to use (though I admit it's not at all inappropriate).
+The animated version only retells a compact part of Kishiro's sprawling epic, yet manages to feel self-contained and conclusive at the end without seriously altering the plot.
+The tightly-written story is neither oversimplified nor confusingly dense, so it can be enjoyed entirely on its own, or as a more reserved retelling of the manga.

-In fact, I think the animated version is in some ways an improvement over the somewhat more action-oriented manga.
-The manga is perforated with sometimes exaggerated and extremely graphic violence, and although the animated version is by no means stripped of its violent edge, it omits some of the more overdone bits of action and unnecessary gore.
+In fact, the animated version makes some improvements on the somewhat more action-oriented original.
+In particular, the manga is perforated with exaggerated and extremely graphic violence, and although the animated version is by no means stripped of its violent edge, it omits some of the more overdone bits of action and gratuitous gore.

-Gunnm's world is vividly established as a decaying, corrupt place ruled by greed and inequity and rife with the darkest parts of human nature, violence, and despair.
-The series' message, though, is a sort of hope--the dreams, kindness, and humanity that survive even in this environment.
+Gunnm's setting--cyberpunk with a Mad Max twist--is vividly established as a decaying, corrupt place ruled by greed and inequity and rife with violence, despair, and the darkest parts of human nature.
+The series' message, though, is a sort of optimism--the dreams, kindness, and humanity that survive even in this unforgiving environment.

 The visuals are beautiful.
-The character design and art closely match Kishiro's angular style and detailed linework--some of the finest-looking cel art I can think of, and if anything better than the art in the early comics.
-I also consider Kishiro the master of hair, and that style is carried through into the anime version.
-The backgrounds are similarly rich, from the dense, decaying, cyberpunk streets of Scrap Iron City to the fantastic vision of Zalem looming in the blue sky above.
-The use of light and color is memorable; the mountains of scrap at the center of the city are often shown in the rusty oranges of sunset, time spent on the rooftops above the city, symbolizing hope, is warmly lit by bright sunshine, and the dangerous streets are usually covered in heavy shadow.
-The animation is the closest thing to a weak point, but it is merely good in contrast to the otherwise exceptional visuals.
+The character design and art closely match Kishiro's angular style and detailed linework--some of the finest-looking cel art I can think of, and, if anything, better than the art in the early manga chapters.
+I also consider Kishiro the master of hair, and that style is carried through into the anime version, with a lifelike attention to volume, texture, and individual strands.
+The backgrounds are similarly rich, from the dense, decaying cyberpunk streets of Scrap Iron City to the fantastic vision of Zalem looming in the blue sky above.
+The use of light and color is memorable; the mountains of scrap at the center of the city are often shown in the rusty oranges of sunset, time spent on the rooftops above the city, which are used to symbolize hope, is warmly lit by bright sunshine, and the dangerous streets below are usually covered in heavy shadow.
+The animation is the closest thing to a weak point, in that it's merely good in contrast to the otherwise exceptional visuals.
 The frame rate is more than sufficient, but most of the character animation isn't impressive.

 The Japanese voice acting is the final component of the near-perfect picture.
 Miki Itoh gives Gally both her girlish innocence and fierce growl, and handles the emotional drama with force and believability.
 Chiren, voiced by Mami Koyama, is the other noteworthy performance--mature and nuanced.
-The other two major characters are also handled well--Kappei Yamaguchi gives Yugo an appropriately youthful voice, and Shunsuke Kariya (in his first and only role, so far as I know) makes for a slightly baritone but otherwise acceptable Ido.
-The other characters are considerably broader--the omnipresent Shigeru Chiba gives Vector's voice an appropriately menacing sleaze, but the variety of monstrous cyborgs are classic roaring maniacs.
+The other two major characters are also handled well--Kappei Yamaguchi sounds appropriately youthful as Yugo, and Shunsuke Kariya (in his first and only anime role, so far as I know) makes for a slightly baritone but otherwise acceptable Ido.
+The remaining characters are considerably broader--the omnipresent Shigeru Chiba gives Vector's voice an appropriately menacing sleaze, but the variety of monstrous cyborgs are generic roaring maniacs.

 I haven't listened to ADV's dub; their subtitles (the same are used in all releases as of this writing) are light on the cheesy one-liners, but take some liberties with the details.